Anatomy Of Fitness

-Essential amino acids are the type of amino acids that the body can not synthesize on its own and relies completely on the food it gets.
-Consumption of these type of amino acids is essential for survival.
-The best food sources of essential amino acids are poultry, meat and eggs.
-There are 9 types of essential amino acids: leucine, isoleucine, valine, histidine, lysine, methionine, phenylalanine, tryptophan and threonine.
+Essential amino acids are the type of amino acids that the body cannot synthesize on its own and relies entirely on the food it gets.
+Therefore, consuming these types of amino acids is essential for survival.
+The best food sources of essential amino acids are poultry, meat, and eggs.
+There are 9 types of essential amino acids: leucine, isoleucine, valine, histidine, lysine, methionine, phenylalanine, tryptophan, and threonine.

-As the name suggests, non-essential amino acids can be synthesized by our body and we need not rely on the food we consume.
-There are 4 types of non-essential amino acids: aspartic acid, glutamic acid, alanine and asparagine.
+As the name suggests, non-essential amino acids are optional as our body can synthesize non-essential amino acids, and we need not rely on the food we consume.
+There are 4 types of non-essential amino acids: aspartic acid, glutamic acid, alanine, and asparagine.

-Some non-essential amino acids can become essential amino acids under special conditions like illness, stress, injuries, exercise etc. Hence, the consumption of non-essential amino acids through food sources or supplements needs to be evaluated on a case basis.
-There are 7 types of conditionally essential amino acids: arginine, proline, glutamine, serine, cysteine, glycine, tyrosine.
+Some non-essential amino acids can become essential amino acids under conditions like illness, stress, injuries, exercise etc. Hence, we need to evaluate the consumption of non-essential amino acids through food sources or supplements on a case basis.
+There are 7 types of conditionally essential amino acids: arginine, proline, glutamine, serine, cysteine, glycine, and tyrosine.

-Branched-chain amino acids are the essential amino acids – leucine, isoleucine and valine that are thought to have the highest propensity to support muscle gain.
+Branched-chain amino acids are the essential amino acids – leucine, isoleucine, and valine which have the highest propensity to support muscle gain.
 BCAAs promote anabolism and reduce muscle loss.
-BCAAs are abundantly present in meat, fish, chicken, eggs, milk, cheese and pumpkin seeds.
-Consuming 15 to 35 grams of BCAAs from food/ supplements is safe to increase performance.
+BCAAs are abundantly present in meat, fish, chicken, eggs, milk, cheese, and pumpkin seeds.
+Consuming 15 to 35 grams of BCAAs per day from food or supplements is safe to increase performance.

-Helping in the physiological functioning of the nervous system, immune system and pancreas.
+Helping the physiological functioning of the nervous system, immune system and pancreas.

 Supporting the formation of red blood cells, white blood cells, antibodies and maintaining mood.